10 Things You Should Know Before Shopping at Lidl for the First Time

 9. There’s a great flower section.

 A vibrant bouquet brightens any occasion, and Lidl’s floral market overflows with a bountiful variety to beautify your table or surprise your sweetheart.
 With a dozen long-stem roses at a cheekily low price, why not treat yourself?
 The store’s “Vase Life Freshness Guarantee” (offering up to 10 days of freshness) ensures enduring enjoyment.
-My location also displayed a number of potted plants, bulbs, and seeds, for even longer-lasting greenery.
+My location also displayed a number of potted plants, bulbs, and seeds for even longer-lasting greenery.

 10. You can skip the in-store experience and order free delivery.

 Good news!
 Lidl delivers!
-If you’d like to avoid the store altogether, or your busy schedule precludes you from walking the aisles, or you’re just accustomed to ordering online, you can join Lidl’s free myLidl membership program and take advantage of free delivery on orders totaling more than $35 with Shipt.
+If you’d like to avoid the store altogether, or your busy schedule precludes you from walking the aisles, or you’re just accustomed to ordering online, you can join Lidl’s free myLidl membership program (easily accessible on its app) and take advantage of free delivery on orders totaling more than $35 with Shipt.
 The croissants may not arrive as warm as they are at the store, but a few moments in the oven will surely make your home smell as scrumptious as the Lidl bakery from whence they recently came.

 Are you a frequent Lidl shopper?
 We’d love to hear your tips!